vikashk872/Boto3/README.md

 4. Enter your default region for creating AWS resources Above process will create a default profile for aws cli.
 All the aws commands will be executed with the same level of access as given to the User

-Note: For learning Purpose Kindly use the master account of AWS account.
+Note: For learning Purpose Kindly create an IAM user with same level of access as of root user of AWS account.